 The actual scanner itself weighs just 7 pounds, and can scan objects that weigh up to 2kg.
 This light weight makes it a perfect portable 3D scanner if you’re on the move.

 It has two different modes depending on what you’re scanning:

 - Near mode: for scanning objects of up to 100 mm in diameter and 100 mm in height.

 - Far mode: for scanning objects up to 170 mm in diameter and 170 mm in height.

-The Danish company promote this impressive 3D visualizer as not only a 3D scanner for makers or hobbyists, but for entrepreneurs too.
-They sell the SOL scanner as a way for entrepreneurs to show their products off with a 360 degree view — with easy ways to share these scans on Facebook.
+Danish company Scan Dimension promotes this impressive 3D visualizer not only for makers or hobbyists, but also for entrepreneurs.
+They sell the SOL 3D scanning camera as a way for entrepreneurs to show their products off with a 360-degree view, with easy ways to share these scans on Facebook.

-- Price: $229 / £181 — Available on Amazon worldwide here / Amazon UK here
+- Price: Depends if buying or DIY — Available on Amazon here

 - Resolution: 0.5 mm

 - Maximum scan volume: 200 x 200 x 205 mm